Patrice Lawrence

-Patrice Lawrence MBE (born 1960s) is a British writer and journalist, who has published fiction both for adults and children.
+Patrice Lawrence MBE, FRSL (born 1960s) is a British writer and journalist, who has published fiction both for adults and children.
 Her writing has won awards including the Waterstones Children's Book Prize for Older Children and The Bookseller YA Book Prize.
 In 2021, she won the Jhalak Prize's inaugural children's and young adult category for her book Eight Pieces of Silva (2020).

 Biography

 Patrice Lawrence was born in Brighton, Sussex, England, and was brought up in an Italian-Trinidadian family, her mother having come to England from Trinidad to train as a psychiatric nurse.
 Lawrence has an MA in Writing for Film and TV, and was mentored by the BBC as a prospective comedy writer.
 Her first story to be published was "Duck, Duck, Goose", which was included in The Decibel Penguin Prize Anthology (Penguin Books, 2006).
 It was while attending an Arvon Foundation crime writing course led by Dreda Say Mitchell and Frances Fyfield that Lawrence had the idea for her debut young adults' novel, Orangeboy.